Curriculum vitae

 Dissertation Abstract

 In my dissertation I explore the ethical views of Francisco Suarez (1548--1617), a philosopher who, although widely seen as one of the primary conduits between medieval scholasticism and early modern philosophy and once highly-regarded, has been strangely ignored in recent scholarship.
-I argue that, contrary to some recent suggestions, Suarez fits into the tradition of Aristotelian eudaemonism, although he develops the view in response to challenges raised by his predecessors.Non-philosophy Publications
+I argue that, contrary to some recent suggestions, Suarez fits into the tradition of Aristotelian eudaemonism, although he develops the view in response to challenges raised by his predecessors.Selected Non-academic Publications

 Service